Browse by airline

 Type in your origin and destination city and we will give you the best flight route options based on flight time and connection time along with airline and airports delays.

-AMS - LHR route map AMS to LHR.
-All flight routes from Schiphol, Netherlands to Heathrow, United Kingdom.
-These routes are operated by 4 different airlines.
+AMS to LHR flights and routes map AMS to LHR.
+All flight route options from Schiphol, Netherlands to Heathrow, United Kingdom.
+These routes are operated by 2 different airlines.
 You can either fly non-stop with British Airways or KLM, or choose from 3 different transit flights.
-The shortest flight time is 1 hour and 15 minutes.
+The shortest flight time is 1 hour and 20 minutes.

 Non-stop routes: